hifizz/event-bus/README.md

 eventBus.on('foo', handler);

-// somewhere after import('fizz-event-bus')
+// somewhere after import from 'fizz-event-bus' eventBus.emit('foo', 'bar');
-eventBus.emit('foo', 'bar');
 ```

-As default, eventBus is a global object.
-But you can import the eventBus constructor for create a new EventBus or inherit it.
+If you are using TypeScript, don't warry, it support!